 EARLY CINCINNATI TELEVISION

-TV broadcasting began in Cincinnati in the late 1940s with a total of three stations.
-All three were developed from companies that had radio stations with the same call letters.
+When TV broadcasting began in Cincinnati in the late 1940s, Bavarian became interested in advertising in this medium.
+There were three television stations that were established in Cincinnati, all from companies that had radio stations with the same call letters.
+They are briefly mentioned below.
 (For those that might be thinking this, the answer is no; there was no WKRP in Cincinnati, except as a TV series.)

 WLW-T was the city's first station (and the second in Ohio) to begin commercial broadcasts on February 9, 1948; it became an NBC affiliate.
 The station got its start in 1946, conducting experimental broadcasts as W8XCT.
 In 1947, there were only 100 televisions in all of Cincinnati on a closed circuit.
 WLW-T first operated on Channel 4 before moving to Channel 5, where it was later referred to as WLW-TV.
 It was owned by the Crosley Broadcasting Corporation, which later became a subsidiary of the Aviation Corporation, or Avco.